Turkey-Syria Joint ISIL Detentions Signal Tie

 What the raid signals

 Ankara is using this operation to show it can project power across the border with Syrian cooperation, not just unilateral force.
-That matters because the Turkey-Syria file has changed fast since Bashar al-Assad’s fall and Ahmed al-Sharaa’s rise: Al Jazeera reported in May 2025 that Erdogan and al-Sharaa were already meeting publicly as sanctions began to ease, while a January 2026 Al Jazeera analysis said Ankara was recalculating its Syria strategy around security, reconstruction, and leverage over armed groups (
+That matters because the Turkey-Syria file has changed fast since Bashar al-Assad’s fall and Ahmed al-Sharaa’s rise: Al Jazeera reported in May 2025 that Erdogan and al-Sharaa were already meeting publicly as sanctions began to ease, while a January 2026 Al Jazeera analysis said Ankara was recalculating its Syria strategy around security, reconstruction, and leverage over armed groups (Al Jazeera;

 Al Jazeera).
 In